StaticGenie/StaticGenie/data/pages/roadmap.md

 ###########################################
 =====

-# Next Release @TODO
+# Current Sprint

-1.0.0 (In Progress)
+0.1.0 (In Progress)

+- The TOC layout required a lot of copy and pasting of the same TOC between pages.
+This is wrong.
+Need to figure out the recommended way (define in theme or hard code in docs layout but both have pros and cons)
 - Rename `pages` to `basicpages`.
 Referring to `pages` is too abstract when discussing details
-- Break up this README.md into the website.
-Don't want two sources of truth!
 - Review @ TODOs

-- Deploy the website
+0.1.1 (Implement/Note Community Feedback)

 - Feedback from community

-1.1.0 (Blog Support)
+0.2.0 (Blog Support)

 - Finish the blog plugin (currently a mess due to prototyping use cases) and refactor the required functionality out of the pages plugin

 # Backlog

+Not yet scheduled.

 ## Performance